 SSL was invented in the mid 90s and has developed ever since.
 SSL version 2 was the first widespread version used on the Internet but that was deemed insecure already a very long time ago.
 SSL version 3 took over from there, and it too has been deemed not safe enough for use.

 TLS version 1.0 was the first "standard".
 RFC 2246 was published 1999.
-After that, TLS 1.1 came and and in November 2016 TLS 1.2 is the gold standard.
-TLS 1.3 is in the works and we expect to see it finalized and published as a standard by the IETF at some point during 2017.
+After that, TLS 1.1 came and and in 2017, TLS 1.2 is still the gold standard.
+TLS 1.3 is in the works and we expect to see it finalized and published as a standard by the IETF at some point during 2018.

 curl is designed to use a "safe version" of SSL/TLS by default.
 It means that it will not negotiate SSLv2 or SSLv3 unless specifically told to, and in fact several TLS libraries no longer provide support for those protocols so in many cases curl is not even able to speak those protocol versions unless you make a serious effort.